mxkdevops/ResumeChallange/blog.md

-# Lessons Learned from Building a The Cloud Resume Challange  with AWS
+# Lessons Learned from Building  The Cloud Resume Challange  with AWS

 # Introduction:
 Recently, I embarked on a project to develop a serverless web application using various AWS services.
 Throughout the journey, I encountered several challenges and gained valuable insights that enhanced my understanding of cloud development, CI/CD workflows, and infrastructure management.
 In this blog post, I will share some of the key lessons I learned while working on this project.